Alchemija ir Ezoterinės Tradicijos - www.Kristalai.eu

 Hellenistic Influence

-During the Hellenistic period (c.
-323 BC – 31 BC), Greek philosophy merged with Egyptian and Near Eastern knowledge, creating a more systematic form of alchemy.
+During the Hellenistic period (circa 323 BC – 31 BC), Greek philosophy merged with Egyptian and Near Eastern knowledge, creating a more systematic form of alchemy.

-• Hermes Trismegistus: A legendary figure credited with authoring the Hermetic Corpus, a series of texts that became the foundation of Western alchemy and esotericism.
+• Hermes Trismegistus: A legendary figure attributed as the author of the Hermetic Corpus, a series of texts that became the foundation of Western alchemy and esotericism.

-• Emerald Tablet: A compact and cryptic text attributed to Hermes Trismegistus, summarizing the essence of alchemical philosophy with the famous maxim: "As above, so below."
+• Emerald Tablet: A compact and encrypted text attributed to Hermes Trismegistus, summarizing the essence of alchemical philosophy with the famous maxim: "As above, so below."

 Philosophical Foundations